 To fix the negative effects of a spam trap on your sender reputation:

 It’s not possible to disclose the address of a spam trap.
-Depending on the spam trap operator, it might be possible for us to provide information about the spam trap hits, such as the:
+Depending on the spam trap operator, it might be possible for us to provide information about the spam trap hits, such as:

 You can create a good sunset policy by:

-- Thinking about your business and what conversation your customers expect from you.
+Thinking about your business and what communications your customers expect from you.

-Contacts who haven’t opened, clicked, or interacted positively with your email campaigns should be removed from your lists after one year, but the timing depends on your business and sales cycle.
+Contacts who haven’t opened, clicked, or interacted positively with your email campaigns should be removed from your lists after one year, or less, depending on your business and sales cycle.

-Segment your contact list based on contact activity, and only send to your most engaged subscribers, for example, contacts that either clicked, opened, forwarded, or deleted an email campaign in the last 90 days.
+Segment your contact list based on contact activity, and only send to your most engaged subscribers, for example, contacts that either clicked or opened an email campaign in the last 90 days.

 The best way to avoid spam traps is to set up confirmed opt-in (COI) or double opt-in (DOI).
-COI and DOI helps prevent spam traps and many other forms of email abuse, and provides you with verified proof of a contact’s intent to receive your communications.
-Also, adding a completely automated public Turing test to tell computers and humans apart (CAPTCHA) to your email acquisition points helps to prevent malicious scripts from adding email addresses to your email contact lists.
+COI and DOI help to prevent spam traps and many other forms of email abuse, and provide you with verified proof of a contact’s intent to receive your communications.
+Also, adding a CAPTCHA to your email acquisition points helps to prevent malicious scripts from adding email addresses to your email contact lists.
 We recommend trying Google’s reCAPTCHA.

-Recovering after a spam trap hit can take anywhere from a few days to a couple of weeks to resolve, depending on the severity of the spam trap issue; this usually takes into account the total, type and frequency of spam trap hits, your email contact list size, email frequency, and overall email contact engagement.
+Recovering after a spam trap hit can take anywhere from a few days to a couple of weeks , depending on the severity of the issue.
+This usually takes into account the total, type and frequency of spam trap hits, your email contact list size, email frequency, and overall email contact engagement.
 The quality of your collected email addresses is the greatest influence, so if suspect data is easily identified and removed, your sender reputation recovery process can be quick.